Morfa Dyffryn: Naturism at Morfa Dyffryn

-Naturism has been practised at Morfa Dyffryn since the late 1930s.
-The beach can attract several hundred naturists in summer during fine weather - despite which, it is rarely crowded.
+Naturism has been practised at Morfa Dyffryn since the mid 1930s.The beach can attract several hundred naturists in summer during fine weather - despite which, it is rarely crowded.
 Most visitors come from North Wales and North West England, although visitors from mainland Europe are not unknown.

 In 2000, after complaints from local residents of indecent exposure on other parts of beach and the access footpaths, steps were taken to designate a clearly marked 1 kilometre length of the beach as officially naturist.
 Although the official designation was resisted by some local residents, complaints of indecent exposure and related behaviour have markedly decreased since 2000.
 The naturist section of the beach is now clearly marked by signs at both ends.
 Some naturists complain that the official section is too small - the traditional naturist area was 1 mile in length.

 Another complaint by naturists relates to the ban on naturist sunbathing in the sand dunes.
 Traditionally, most families and heterosexual couples have sunbathed on the beach while most gay men and many single heterosexual men have sunbathed on the dunes.
 Patrols by the police or beach patrol take place, and usually result in sunbathers being instructed to move down from the dunes onto the beach.

 The naturist section of the beach is up to 30 minutes' walk from the nearest car parks.